Return to the BUILD

-Before we get started, I must say the choice by Eaglemoss to leave the digital speedometer cable as yellow/orange was not great.
+Before we get started, I must say the choice to make the digital speedometer cable yellow/orange was not great.
 It should at least be a dull grey.
-Therefore, I masked off the Dial Housing and painted most of the cable in Tamiya XF-53 Neutral Grey acrylic paint.
+Therefore, I masked off the Dial Housing and airbrushed most of the cable in Tamiya XF-53 Neutral Grey acrylic paint.

 Fun Fact: On The ‘A’ Car, this digital speedometer is just three red 8-segment numeric LED displays inside a Hammond enclosure.
 In the movies, the producers covered up the third digit (1/10s of MPH) with gaffers tape as they felt it changing so quickly on camera was distracting and unnecessary:

 I also used a Metallic Silver Sharpie to add some screw details to the Vents:

 The bottom of the Vents has two posts and a peg.
 Insert the Vents into the top of the Dial Housing:

 Secure these together from underneath with two (2) AP screws: